Virginia Institute of Marine Science

 Fluid dynamic measurements -- Computer programs; Environmental hydraulics -- Computer programs; Hydraulics

 Hamrick, J. M. (1992) A Three-Dimensional Environmental Fluid Dynamics Computer Code : Theoretical and computational aspects.
 Special report in applied marine science and ocean engineering ; no. 317..
-Virginia Institute of Marine Science, College of William and Mary. https://doi.org/10.21220/V5TT6C
+Virginia Institute of Marine Science, William & Mary. https://doi.org/10.21220/V5TT6C